Jisagi/Discord-guild-copy/README.md

 ## Credits
 - [EmberVulpix](https://github.com/EmberVulpix) for the command line arguments
-- [TheLightSpirit](https://github.com/TheLightSpirit) for the french README translation
+- [TheLightSpirit](https://github.com/TheLightSpirit) for the french README translation (not always up-to-date)
 - Everybody who helps adding new features and finding bugs!